-Community-associated MRSA is more susceptible to various antibiotics than healthcare-associated MRSA, but not by much.
+Community-associated MRSA is more susceptible to various antibiotics than health-care-associated MRSA, but not by much.
 Strains are usually susceptible to vancomycin, tetracyclines, trimethoprim-sulfamethoxazole (Bactrim, Septra), and rifampin (Rifadin).
-Unlike hospital strains, a fair number of community-acquired strains are susceptible to clindamycin (Cleocin) in the laboratory, but with a caveat: some of these clindamycin-susceptible strains actually may harbor the tools Any patient who has a skin or soft-tissue infection with a collection of pus needs incision and drainage for inducible resistance.
+Unlike hospital strains, a fair number of community-acquired strains are susceptible to clindamycin (Cleocin) in the laboratory, but with a caveat: some of these clindamycin-susceptible strains actually may harbor the tools for inducible resistance.
 In fact, they can become resistant to clindamycin even without being exposed to it.